 Calculating Retirement Pay

 To figure the monthly retirement pay, multiply years of service by 2.5 percent and then multiply the answer by the basis.
 For 24 years of service, this comes to 60 percent.
-If the officer's rank at retirement in 2015 was lieutenant colonel, you have 60 percent of $8,762.40.
-The monthly retirement pay equals $5,257.44.
+If the officer's rank at retirement in 2015 was lieutenant colonel, you have 60 percent of $9,280.20.
+The monthly retirement pay equals $5,568.12.
+When an Army officer must retire because of a service-related disability, she is eligible for disability retirement pay even if she hasn't met the 20-year service requirement.
+She gets 50 percent of her basis or the regular retirement amount, whichever is more.

 Army officers who started on or after August 1, 1986 can select the REDUX option.
 The officer gets a $30,000 bonus after 15 years if he agrees to serve at least 20.
 When he retires, the monthly retirement amount is calculated using the High-36 method.
 However, until he is age 62, the pay amount is reduced by 1 percent for each year he retires before accumulating 30 years total service.
 REDUX is available only to active-duty personnel.